 Altar Guild volunteers work behind the scenes, caring for all the ceremonial objects used in worship.
 Liturgy begins and ends with the behind-the-scenes work of the altar guild.
 They prepare the church and the chapel for worship for all regular services as well as funerals, baptisms and marriages.
 These volunteers care for and polish the sacred vessels, provide the bread and…Read More »

-Acolytes show us that how we worship God as a church expresses both who we understand ourselves to be and what we are called to do.
-Acolytes show us how to be "doers" of the word (James 1:22) in service to God and others.
-Youth and adult acolytes participate in Sunday worship services, memorial services, evensongs, weddings and special services, as well as holy days such as East…Read More »
+Altar ministers show us that how we worship God as a Church expresses both who we understand ourselves to be and what we are called to do.
+They show us how to be "doers" of the word (James 1:22) in service to God and others.
+Youth and adult altar ministers participate in Sunday worship services, memorial services, evensongs, weddings and special services, as well as holy days su…Read More »

 Flower Guild is a ministry designed to enhance the worship experience by bringing the beauty of God's creation into the church and chapel.
 Members arrange the flowers and other greens to enhance the worship service and glorify God with thanksgiving by sharing His bounty of beautiful flowers.
 In addition to arranging flowers for the church and chapel for Sunday worship services, g…Read More »